Outdoor clothing makers seek growth as Europe stagnates

 “This year looks a bit tougher,” CEO Nicolas Warchalowski told Reuters.
 “In today’s marketplace, you need to bring something fresh and vibrant to the customer for them to be interested.”

-Experts say Hagloefs and companies like Arcteryx, owned by Finland’s Amer Sports, have benefited from being part of a bigger company.
+Experts say Hagloefs and companies like Arcteryx, owned by Finland’s Amer Sports (AMEAS.HE), have benefited from being part of a bigger company.

 Under Asics, the running shoe maker which bought Hagloefs for about $130 million in 2010, Hagloefs has doubled the size of its design team and used Asics gel technology in its hiking and trail running shoes.